resistics/resistics/docs/source/tutorial/project-environment.rst

     :alt: alternate text
     :figclass: align-center

-    The exampleProject timeline
+    The tutorialProject timeline

-Site information can be accessed by using :python:`projData.getSiteData(siteName)`. :class:`~resistics.dataObjects.siteData.SiteData` objects hold information about sites which can be printed in the same way as project information.
+Site information can be accessed by using the :meth:`~resistics.dataObjects.projectData.ProjectData.getSiteData` method of :class:`~resistics.dataObjects.projectData.ProjectData`.
+This returns a  :class:`~resistics.dataObjects.siteData.SiteData` object, which holds information about sites.
+Site information can be printed to the terminal in the same way as project information.

 .. literalinclude:: ../../../examples/tutorial/loadProject.py
     :linenos: